White House says Pompeo to head back to North Korea for new talks

 This follows a report by NBC News, also quoting multiple intelligence officials, saying that work had been stepped up at secret uranium enrichment sites.

 North Korea has acknowledged running one enrichment plant at its nuclear complex at Yongbyon.
-However, in 2010 US intelligence found a site at a place called Kangson which it believes to be a covert parallel site.
+However, in 2010 US intelligence found a site at a place called Kangson that it believes to be a covert parallel site.
 A third site is said to have been discovered more recently.

 North Korea producing more nuclear fuel at multiple sites, according to US intelligence agencies